Learn how to become a Board or Commission member, what the role requires, and what training you will need to be successful.

 • Texas Open Meetings Act

-In addition to the training modules, you can also check the online workbook to learn more about the City’s vision, values, code of conduct, and other meeting documents.
+In addition to the training modules, there is a Boards and Commissions online workbook to learn more about the City’s vision, values, code of conduct, and more.

 What you need to know about being on a Board or Commission

-• Being a board or commission member takes time and effort.
-You need to read and learn about different topics and be prepared before each meeting.
+• Being a board or commission member is a voluntary position that takes time and effort.
+You need to familiarize yourself with board meetings and agenda topics.

-• In meetings, you'll listen to hours of discussion from your team members and people from Austin.
-You'll help make decisions that can affect many people, including your friends and neighbors.
+• In meetings, you'll participate in discussion with your fellow board or commission members and hear from the people of Austin.
+You'll help create recommendations for City Council that may impact many people, including your community.

-• Your group is official and must follow certain rules and laws.
+• Boards and Commissions must follow certain rules and laws.
 For example, all meetings must be open to the public because of the Open Meetings Act.

-Being a member of a board or commission is a big job, but it's also very rewarding.
+Being a member of a board or commission is a big responsibility, but it's also very rewarding.
 You get to help make important decisions that shape the future of Austin!